Lwin-Naing/User-Manual-English-/3D Tiles.md

 ### Deleting a 3D tile

-To delete a 3D tile, click on the 3D tile you wish to delete in the layers in the left panel, make sure it is selected in blue, and then press the "trash can" symbol on the right side of the layer to delete it.
+To delete a displayed 3D Tiles layer, click the layer you want to delete in the left panel to highlight it in blue.
+Then, click the trash can icon to the right of the layer to delete it.

 ![3Dtile7](https://github.com/CS-eukarya/User-Manual-English-/assets/154571156/a8c0560f-5a68-49ee-bc06-62ec411be36a)